XSecurity/XSecurity/checker/README.md

 ### XSecurity (Checkers)
-A security plug-in in Xcode with clang analyzer's checkers for iOS application development.
+A security plug-in in Xcode with Clang analyzer's checkers for iOS application development.

 This readme is purely for the Checkers for details about the plug-in please see the [README](https://github.com/XSecurity/XSecurity) file under the main folder.